lowRISC/opentitan/doc/ug/dv_methodology.md

 *  **Assert Coverage**: This metric measures which assertions, cover properties and sequences have been exercised in the course of the simulation.
   Note, an assertion precondition counts as a cover point.
-*  **Covergroup Coverage**: This metric (sometimes called “Testbench Coverage”) measures covergroups during simulation.
+*  **Covergroup Coverage**: This metric (sometimes called "Testbench Coverage") measures covergroups during simulation.
   These are usually coded in the testbench to check that the desired stimulus was generated properly, but can also be embedded in the RTL.

 Code coverage can reach 100% but it may not be sufficient to indicate whether all interesting combinations of scenarios were exercised (such as boundary conditions, concurrent scenarios and different CSR fields holding specific combinations of values resulting in the DUT being exercised in interesting ways).